kriedel/Datalogger/README.md

    A RFM12 radio modul from HopeRF is connected for receiving the signals from the external radio temperature sensors.
 Each radio sensor contains also a RFM12 modul and a eZ430-F2012 from TI with a MSP430F2012 as controller.

-   A ethernet modul from Wiznet is connected to store data on a webserver in the cloud like online service Xively or Thingspeak.
+   A ethernet modul from Wiznet is connected to store data on a webserver in the cloud like Xively or Thingspeak.
 You can call up the data from everywhere.
 Data is displayed as a linechart for each logged value.
 In order to save energy the ethernet modul is only actived on demand from the controller.